 Deciding to file for personal bankruptcy is never easy.
 But bankruptcy is not the end of the world.
 And you are not the only one – almost 1.5 million Americans file personal bankruptcies every year.

 Filing for bankruptcy in some cases may be the only way for you to get a fresh financial start.
 However, before you take this bold step to free yourself of debt, it’s essential that you know what you are getting into.
-This knowledge will help reduce your anxiety and help you get the best out of the process.
+This knowledge will help ease your anxiety and help you get the best out of the process.